x0techdad/minecraft-vending-machine/deploy/k8s/aks.md

       `terraform apply`
   5. Take note of the cluster name in the deployment output or save in CLI variable for future use.

-Move onto the next section to complete app service deployment.
+Move onto the next section to complete deployment.

 ## Service
   1. Log into K8S, use cluster name retrieved from deployment output: